davidchyou/CRISPRDetect_2.4/README.md

 **Correct array orientation prediction especially in Type-2 CRISPR-Cas systems**

 CRISPRDetect uses a built-in repeat database to predict orientations of CRISPR-arrays predicted, along with other criteria such as the stability of any RNA folds.
-This wasimproved by updating the repeat database (July 2019), to include many more repeat sequences of published CRISPR arrays of all types, including many Type-2 CRISPR-Cas systems.
+This was improved by updating the repeat database (July 2019), to include many more repeat sequences of published CRISPR arrays of all types, including many Type-2 CRISPR-Cas systems.